adamaho/tallii-mobile/README.md

 ## todo mvp

-- add loading states for every screen
+- add toast notifications for when a write error occurs
-- add error states for every screen when things go wrong
+- loading state for scoreboard screen
-- add toast notifications
-- loading state for each page
+- loading state for team screen
 - add linting
 - add privacy policy and terms and conditions